 Even more, for allowing them to fulfill important career objectives.

 Some of the main business goals to consider in this area involve:

 - Improving employee retention rates

 - Increasing direct job skills through training

 - Supporting advanced degrees and professional certifications

-- Providing leadership training
+- Providing leadership and management training

 - Promoting communication and collaboration